zachmccabe/beijing/docs/my_bag.md

 ### Pack for the jet-lagged soul making the pictures

 #### Bag
 Travel light.
 It is worth giving up some creature comforts in exchange for speed and flexibility.
-I like to travel with a just a carry on, a daypack, when I can.
+I like to travel with a just a carry on – a daypack – when I can.
 Yeah, this means washing my clothes in the hotel sink but experience has taught me that is always worth it to pack light.
 It's less stressful, too.

 <figure>
   <img class="vizproof" src="https://www.zachmccabe.com/beijing/assets/viz/proof/bw-usb-1k.jpg" alt="Whenever possible, I keep it simple and charge my stuff via USB." />